pjgpetecodes/rpirobot/workshop/14-configure-and-run.md

     <img src="images/14-firewall-warning.png" width="500px" >
 </p>

+- Finally, return to your PUTtY Session and run your robot code one last time

+    ```
+    dotnet run
+    ```

+- You should now be able to move the sliders and control your robot arm remotely...
+Congratulations!!!

 | Previous | Next |
 | -------- | ---- |
 | [< Step 13 - Add Control Code](13-add-control-code.md) | [Return to the Start >](README.md) |